andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/iap/receipt-validation-verifying-a-receipt-signature-in-swift.md

     return appleRootCertificateX509!
 }</pre>

-This function guards against the absence of Apple&#8217;s root certificate.
-If it can&#8217;t be found in the main bundle, the function throws `appleRootCertificateNotFound`.
-This error is obviously preventable, but hey &#8211; never hurts to protect yourself if you&#8217;re using this code in multiple projects and forget to grab a copy of Apple&#8217;s root certificate.
+This function guards against the absence of Apple's root certificate.
+If it can't be found in the main bundle, the function throws `appleRootCertificateNotFound`.
+This error is obviously preventable, but hey – never hurts to protect yourself if you're using this code in multiple projects and forget to grab a copy of Apple's root certificate.

 ① As long as the .cer file exists in the app bundle, the next step is to create a new in-memory BIO (basic input-output) pointer.
-That&#8217;s what `let appleRootCertificateBIO = BIO_new(BIO_s_mem())` does.
+That's what `let appleRootCertificateBIO = BIO_new(BIO_s_mem())` does.

-② Next, we&#8217;ve got to write the contents of the certificate to memory so we can work with it:
+② Next, we've got to write the contents of the certificate to memory so we can work with it:

 <pre class="lang:swift decode:true " title="BIO_write">BIO_write(appleRootCertificateBIO, (appleRootCertificateData as NSData).bytes, Int32(appleRootCertificateData.count))
 </pre>